Lake Odessa Village Manager placed on administrative leave

-LAKE ODESSA, MICH. - Lake Odessa Village Manager Mark Bender was placed on administrative leave as of Friday, Sept.
-1, 2017.
+LAKE ODESSA, MICH. - Lake Odessa Village President Karen Banks confirmed that Mark Bender, the Village Manager, was placed administrative leave on Friday, Sept.
+1.

 Bender, who also serves as the police chief, will remain on leave pending an internal investigation.